Selleo/guidebook/examples/common_nestjs_remix/README.md

 - #### Email Templates

   Email templates are generated on every start of turborepo.
-To generate them manually run the following command in email-templates package.
+To generate them manually run the following command in `packages/email-templates`.

   ```sh
   pnpm build